Area of investment and support

 Accountability statements

-Accountability statements of those higher education providers in receipt of HEIF have been grouped by the relevant 2023 knowledge exchange cluster:
+Accountability statements from higher education providers that received HEIF funding during the previous accountability period (up to 2024 to 2025) have been published according to the relevant 2023 knowledge exchange cluster:

 How allocations are calculated for individual providers